marekbobrowski/skirmish-online/README.md

 3. `docker compose up` to run the server and memory app (redis),
 4. `python -m client <server IP without brackets, default is localhost>` to run the client.

 ## Client Development Manual

-This section contains instructions on developing the most important parts of the client.
+This section contains instructions on developing some of the most important parts of the client.

 ### Adding new GUI elements